 Step into pre-Revolutionary Wilmington at the Burgwin-Wright House & Gardens.
 Originally constructed in 1770, this Colonial-era structure serves as an example of Georgian architecture, is furnished with 18th and 19th century antiques and boasts an acre of Colonial-style gardens, including an orchard with pomegranate and fig trees, a kitchen garden and a rose garden.
 The self-guided tour tells the stories of the people who lived and worked there all those years ago, as well as the story of how the house was saved from being destroyed.

-Download the Wilmington History eTours App and let it use your device’s GPS to navigate you through a walking tour of Wilmington.
-Explore the beautiful tree-lined streets at your own pace with six available tours, including a pub crawl for those of age.
+Download the Wilmington History eTours App and let it use your device’s GPS to guide you through a walking tour of Wilmington.
+Explore the beautiful tree-lined streets at your own pace with six available tours, including African American history and a pub crawl for those of age.
 Visit rich historic sites and listen to brief bits of history between 3- and 5-minutes long and scroll through fascinating historical pictures.

 Inhale Wellness, Exhale Stress